Knee replacement surgery

 After a knee replacement, you’ll need to stay in hospital for up to five days.

 You’ll be given painkillers to help relieve any pain.
-There will be a tube attached to your knee to help drain any fluid that builds up around your knee.
+There may be a tube attached to your knee to help drain any fluid that builds up around your knee.

-You will be encouraged to start walking around on crutches usually within 24 hours.
-Our physiotherapy team will teach you exercises to help strengthen your knee.
+You will be encouraged to start walking around on crutches, usually within 24 hours.
+Our physiotherapy team will teach you exercises to help strengthen your knee and will also apply a Game Ready ice machine to help reduce pain and swelling following the operation.

 You will need some help when you get home.
 It’s a good idea to arrange for a family member or friend to stay with you for the first few days.